rajeshr6r/samples-python-api-fastapi-crud/README.md

 ## TODO

-1. Can add logic for database operations
+1. Add sample logic for database operations ( with sqlite )